Transcendental solution to linear coefficient non-homogeneous second order recurrence relation with constant non-homogenity: Results on the minimal positive solution

 \section{Results on the minimal positive solution}

 We make a distinction between two cases, which behave qualitatively completely differently, the case $\xi=0$ and the case $\xi>0$.
-The following Theorem considers the case $\xi=0$ and describes fully the sequence defined in Equation \ref{eq:main_recurrence_relation}. \begin{theorem} Under Assumption \ref{amp:affine_rates} with $\xi=0$ consider for $a>0$ the sequence $(a_i)_{i\in\mathbb{N}}$ defined by the recurrence relation \eqref{eq:main_recurrence_relation} with $\xi=0$.
+The following Theorem considers the case $\xi=0$ and describes fully the sequence defined in \eqref{eq:main_recurrence_relation}.
+The case $\xi=0$ corresponds effectively the homogeneous case and is, therefore, easily treatable and can be covered with straight forward arguments.
+We need them as preliminary results in the following section.
+The case $\xi>0$, which we consider in this work, is more intricate but we obtain, nonetheless, the explicit form of all solutions.
+In particular, we obtain the following result on transcendental solutions which correspond to minimal positive solutions of Equation \eqref{eq:main_recurrence_relation}. \begin{theorem} Denote by $\hat{a}\in\mathbb{R}^+$ the initial value $a_1$, such that the resulting solution is the positive minimal solution to \eqref{eq:main_recurrence_relation}.
+Suppose $\gamma,\lambda,\mu>0$ and let $\underset{\bar{}}{a}<\bar{a}$ be the distinct real zeros of the polynomial